debug-ito/jQluster/doc/protocol.md

 The server is a hub of jQluster nodes.
 It accepts connections from jQluster nodes, receives messages from them and delivers the messages to appropriate destination nodes.
 So it forms a star topology network.

 To join the server's network, a jQluster node has to send `register` message to the server.
 The server accepts the registration request and sends back a `register_reply` message.
-After that the server starts delivering messages to the new node.
+After that, the server starts delivering messages to the new node.
 The new node can pass messages to the server, which then delivers them.

 Currently there is no "unregister" message.
 A node is unregistered when its underlying connection to the server is lost.